 Upurga strikes a beautiful tone between traditionalist and modernist.
 Elements nod their head to ethereal visions from Tarkovski.
 Others bring to mind the moody hallucinations of David Lynch.
 You’re never quite sure which world you’ll wander into next.

 Visually, Upurga feels at least twice as expensive as it actually is.
 There’s rarely a wasted shot in the entire picture.
 The incredible sound design and score nail you to the seat.
 You get a sensation like nature itself is screaming.
 The roots of the forest hum heavily as they shift in place.

 Smartly utilized drone footage gives us the scope but also disorients us even further.
 Olte’s past as a documentarian shines as well.
 His camera is intensely focused on faces and their personal geography.
-The expressive cast gamely give it their all, too.
+The expressive cast gamely gives it their all, too.
 There are moments throughout that left me stunned by how far everyone is willing to go.
 But more than that, it’s impressive how restrained Olte keeps his film.
 Upurga could go off the rails at any point, yet Olte’s classy directing never allows that to happen.